Introduction to screen types

 |Card list||This component shows records as cards, with an image and title, in a scrollable list.|

-All these components can be dragged to and dropped on the work sheet to compose the required screen.
+All these components can be dragged to and dropped onto the work sheet to compose the required screen.
 When the first component is dragged onto the work sheet, this will fill the complete page.
 When another component is subsequently dragged onto the work sheet, a frame will appear at the position where this is dragged to.
 The components on the work space can be moved freely by dragging them.

 It is possible to display several button bars and the filter next to each other instead of under each other.
 This allows more efficient use of the available space.
 White space between the various components (prefilter, report, tasks and filter) is added automatically.